When Jim Cornell sought medical attention for a hip condition in November 2010, pre-op testing revealed that his hips weren't his only concern.

-Jim documented his journey in an online Heart Valve Journal and a week after surgery, he praised the care that he received at Mercy Hospital.
+A week after surgery, Jim praised the care that he received at Mercy Hospital.

 "The level of care was, in a word, extraordinary.
 My charge nurse, Marci, was my best friend and made sure that any question I had was answered, any need that I had attended to.
 The same is true of the rest of the staff.
 Two of the gals were pregnant, yet the care for all of us in the unit was never without a smile."

 After surgery, Jim reported that he no longer experienced symptoms that had plagued him for years – constant wheezing, bloating, fatigue, cramps, muscle spasms.
 His energy level had increased and his breathing better than it had been in years.
 "It was astounding," he said.

 After being cleared for air travel in March, Jim spent over a week in Panama, enjoying the tropical temperatures and rainforest with his family and friends.